 Final Year Research Project: “Polluted ground water treatment using low cost indigenous media”

-Biogeochemical cycling of carbon and nitrogen, global methane budget, land use impacts on greenhouse gas fluxes, microbial ecology, methane cycling within trees, pathways of methane emissions, microbial interactions in soil, tree physiology and forest ecology.
+Biogeochemical cycling of carbon and nitrogen in forested ecosystems, global change and their impacts on carbon and nitrogen cycling, global methane budget, carbon cycling in peatlands and mangroves, microbial ecology, methane cycling within trees, pathways of methane emissions, microbial interactions in soil, tree physiology and forest ecology.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.